BonnyAD9/place_macro/README.md

 - `last`: expands to the last token
 - `reverse`: expands to the tokens in reverse order
 - `stringify`: expands to string of the input
+- `replace_newline`: replaces all newlines and folowing whitespace in literal with the given literal
+- `str_replace`: replace in string literal

 ### The macro `place`
 Expands the other macros inside in reverse order.
 The macros inside that will